 With less sleep, your body produces lower levels of appetite-suppressing leptin and higher levels of appetite-boosting ghrelin.
 This means you’ll not only be tired from lack of sleep, you’ll also be hungry and you won’t feel satisfied even after you eat, which can set the stage for long-term overeating and weight gain.
 Additionally, if you’re sleep-deprived and feeling exhausted, you’re less likely to have the willpower necessary to stave off cravings for sugary and starchy carbohydrates and other unhealthy foods.

 So, how can you break the cycle of sleeplessness?
-Ideally, you should be getting a minimum of eight hours of sleep every night.
+Ideally, you should be getting a minimum of 8 hours of sleep every night.
 People with certain health conditions may need even more.
 Unfortunately, the average American adult is getting only 6.7 hours of sleep a night, and many get even less than that.
 If you’re concerned about how your sleeping habits are affecting your weight and your health, it’s time to discuss your sleep issues with your doctor and possibly consult a sleep specialist.

 - Remove distracting electronic equipment like computers or smartphones from your bedroom.

 - Make sure your bedroom is dark and quiet at night.
-Consider investing in heavy curtains or a white-noise machine if you think it would help.
+Consider investing in heavy blackout curtains or a white-noise machine if you think it would help.

 - Stick to a schedule of going to sleep and waking up at about the same time every day.